josmar-crwdstffng/angular/docs/CODING_STANDARDS.md

 #### Try-Catch

 Only use `try-catch` blocks when dealing with legitimately unexpected errors.
-Don't use `try` to avoid checking for expected error conditions such as null dereference or out-of-bound array access.
+Do not use `try` to avoid checking for expected error conditions such as null dereference or out-of-bound array access.

 Each `try-catch` block **must** include a comment that explains the